-These are the conclusions of unified communications experts from Cisco, Orange Business Services and Informa Media & Telecoms who participated in a telepresence-enabled round table discussion.
+These are the conclusions of unified communications experts from Cisco, Orange Business and Informa Media & Telecoms who participated in a telepresence-enabled round table discussion.

-Camille Mendler, principal analyst at Informa Telecoms & Media; Eric Schoch, senior director hosted collaboration solutions, Cisco; and Cedric Parent, marketing director, unified communications and collaboration, Orange Business Services engaged in a lively discussion about how as-a-service computing models will rocket-propel UCC take-up.
+Camille Mendler, principal analyst at Informa Telecoms & Media; Eric Schoch, senior director hosted collaboration solutions, Cisco; and Cedric Parent, marketing director, unified communications and collaboration, Orange Business engaged in a lively discussion about how as-a-service computing models will rocket-propel UCC take-up.

 Here is their discussion:

 Eric Schoch, Cisco: "The time is now for cloud collaboration.
 We’re in the middle of a major market transition.
 The whole offer has matured and it's ready now for customers to take advantage."

 Camille Mendler, Informa: "I agree, but what I find interesting about the cloud aspect (to UCC) is that we can now democratise collaboration throughout the enterprise – helping workers not just in the office, but maybe in oil fields, for instance.
 For companies it enables immediate information and rapid decision making.
 This is my definition of agility."

 Eric Schoch, Cisco: "Per user business models have been around for 10 years when we were putting a PBX in a data center and charging a service fee.
 But with cloud it’s a utility service – customers are not stuck on 3 or 5 or 7 year contracts, and they are not stuck on that same software platform as when they sign up.
 Customers only pay for what they need, and users get the same experience, regardless of where they are at."